Lisltria/nrf52-keyboard/README.md

 ## Overview

-This is a TMK keyboard firmware for nRF52810, nRF51822 version see [here](https://github.com/Lotlab/nrf51822-keyboard).
+This is a TMK keyboard firmware for nRF52810 or nRF52832, nRF51822 version see [here](https://github.com/Lotlab/nrf51822-keyboard).

 ## 概述